-When ecommerce first made it to the Indian Internet Consumer market, it was books and electronics that gathered all the buyer’s attention as the prices were discoverable, lower and the logistics were easy.
-Then came clothing and accessories and has been a favourite since then.
-But Furniture was still not on anybody’s list at that time.
-To even believe that Sofa sets, dining table, interior designs and many other items of different styles can be bought online sounded impossible to few then.
+When eCommerce first made it to the Indian Internet Consumer market, it was books and electronics that gathered all the buyer’s attention as the prices were discoverable, lower, and the logistics were easy.
+Then came clothing and accessories and has been a favorite since then.
+But furniture was still not on anybody’s list at that time.
+To even believe that Sofa sets, dining table, interior designs, and many other items of different styles can be bought online sounded impossible to few then.

 The primary benefit of online shopping is the benefit in terms of prices.
 Offline stores are seldom able to match the discounts given out by their online counterpart.
 Check out some of the Pepperfry offers on our website.

 But as people grew closer to purchasing online, furniture e-tailers too joined the race and made it possible.
 Some of the early movers like Pepperfry, UrbanLadder, and Fabfurnish have risen to become a success story.
 Let’s look at how they made it and what the future of this sector is like.